In the main menu, click Inventory > Deals.

 Enter the deal settings:

 In the Deal ID basics section, specify the deal details and the advertisers who can access the deal.
-For guaranteed deals, you must also specify the planned flight dates and the estimated of impressions, for tracking purposes only.
+For guaranteed deals, you must also specify the planned flight dates and the estimated number of impressions, for tracking purposes only.

 (Administrator users only; optional) In the Technical section, edit the default settings as needed.